-- a Remuneration Policy which is subject to a binding shareholder vote every three years (or sooner if varied during this interval) - most recently voted on at the Annual General Meeting on 14 July 2020, and an updated Remuneration Policy will be proposed to shareholders at the Annual General Meeting on 7 July 2021; - 2. an Implementation Report which is subject to an advisory vote on the level of remuneration paid during the year; and - 3. an Annual Statement.
+- a Remuneration Policy which is subject to a binding shareholder vote every three years (or sooner if varied during this interval) - most recently voted on at the Annual General Meeting on 7 July 2021; - b) an Implementation Report which is subject to an advisory vote on the level of remuneration paid during the year; and - c) an Annual Statement.

 The law requires the Company's Auditor to audit certain of the disclosures provided in the Directors' Remuneration Report.
 Where disclosures have been audited, they are indicated as such.
-The Auditor's opinion is included on pages 67 to 73.
+The Auditor's opinion is included on pages 69 to 76.